-There are four ways to obtain a Tax Return Transcript from the IRS:
+There are three ways to obtain a Tax Return Transcript from the IRS:

 2. Telephone Request: Automated 800-908-9946

-3. Paper Request: IRS form 4506T - Must be used if you have moved since filing you taxes.
+3. Paper Request: IRS form 4506T - Must be used if you have moved since filing your taxes.
 The form can be downloaded at www.irs.gov.

 Cost of attendance information is updated yearly and is available here.

-Your actual direct costs will vary depending on whether you attend full or part-time, which residence hall you live in, the meal plan you choose, etc.
+Your actual direct costs will vary depending on your number of credit hours, which residence hall you live in, the meal plan you choose, etc.

 For dependent students, parent PLUS Loans are available to help with educational expenses, up to the cost of attendance.
-Parents may apply for a parent PLUS loan.
 Learn more about PLUS loans here.
 Dependent students, whose parents are denied the PLUS Loan, may be eligible for additional federal unsubsidized student loan funds.
-Parents must apply for the PLUS Loan and be denied for the student to become eligible for additional student loan funds.
 Additionally, there are PLUS loans for graduate or professional students.
 Contact Niner Central for specific information.
 Non-federal loans may be an option as well.
 Please review our Alternative Loan Information page for a list of preferred non-federal lenders.

 Contact Niner Central to discuss the situation.

 Only students who are in a degree-seeking program are eligible for Federal or State financial aid.
-As a post-bacc student, you are not eligible for any Federal or State aid.
-However, post-bacc are eligible to apply for an Alternative Loan with a lender that does not require you to be a degree-seeking student.
+However, all post-bacc may be eligible to apply for an Alternative Loan with a lender that does not require you to be a degree-seeking student.

-Keep in mind you can also set up a UNC Charlotte payment plan.
+Keep in mind you can also set up a payment plan.